Jeltoqsan

 The events lasted from 16 to 19 December 1986.
 The protests began in the morning of 17 December, as a student demonstration attracted thousands of participants as they marched through Brezhnev Square (present-day Republic Square) across to the CPK Central Committee building.
-As the result, internal troops and OMON forces entered the city, and violence erupted throughout the city."Origins of Kazakhstan Rioting Are Described", The New York Times.
+As a result, internal troops and OMON forces entered the city, and violence erupted throughout the city.
 In the following days, protests spread to Shymkent, Taldykorgan, and Karaganda.
 This event was the start of the slow collapse of authoritarian communist rule in Central and Eastern Europe which would later begin in 1989.